Vehsamrak/backend-refactoring-challenge/README.md

 * Job entity validation moved to validator class.
 New custom validation constraint annotation implemented
 * New unit tests naming strtegy applies pattern: "methodUnderTest_GivenState_ExpectedResult".
 Try-catch block used in tests instead of @expectedException annotation, to achieve AAA-pattern.
 * Serialization used for entities creation, instead of arrays mapping.
 JMSSerializer is used for deserialization, while JsonSerializable interface is used for serialization, because native serialization is much faster (no library overhead) and simpler to use for client code (less code, no dependencies, json_encode support).
-* Builders removed in sake of serialization.
-Requests are serialized directly to entities.
-DTOs weren't used because in current case only annotation would differ them from existing entities.
-I would use DTO if there are endpoints with different request parameters, different validation, or if objects must be transfered to external bundle.
+* Builders removed.
+Requests are serialized into DTOs, validates and then goes to entity factories with explicit object mapping, instead of arrays usage.
-* Remove app/Resources with unused views
+* Remove app/Resources with unused views.
 * [Critical] TargetEntity property in ORM\ManyToOne annotation in Job entity has typo.
 Fixed to valid related entity classname.
 * IDE specific ".idea" was removed from job directory gitignore.
 Templates for various editors and operating systems must be presented in global gitignore config, not on the project level.
 Root level .gitignore was truncated to reduce duplication.
 * Composer updated to 2.0.
 Cache volumes are stored correctly